Boston-Software-Crafters/website/online-plan.md

 - 8:30 Final retro (for each breakout room)
 - 8:40 Wrap up
 - 8:45 Virtual after hour party

-<a name="kata-templates"></a>
-## Kata Templates
-Paul Reilly is leading the effort and has come up with a great structure.
-See https://gitlab.com/boston-software-crafters.
-Developer and language are listed in the [To Dos](#todos) section.

 <a name="sources-for-templates"></a>
 ### Sources for Templates